MasterAir/Corndel-DE-workshop-01-Learner/README.md

 1️⃣ Download and install Azure Data Studio using this link: <https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall#download-azure-data-studio>

-Then click on the `Create a connection` tile.
-In the dialog that appears on the bottom right: 1) Copy the server name from Azure and past it into the Server box 2) select the login type of `SQL Login` 3) enter your login details for the Azure SQL S server, 4) you can also select the `Adventureworks` database as the default database.
+Then, click on the `Create a connection` tile.
+In the dialog that appears on the bottom right: 1) Copy the server name from Azure and past it into the Server box 2) Select the login type of `SQL Login` 3) Enter your login details for the Azure SQL S server, 4) You can also select the `Adventureworks` database as the default database.

 | ![ads](/images/ads.png) |
 |:--:|

-2️⃣ Once connected you will see the tables of the `Adventureworks` and you can click on the three dots to the right of the `Customer` table and then click on `Select Top 1000` rows.
+2️⃣ Once connected, you will see the tables of the `Adventureworks` and you can click on the three dots to the right of the `Customer` table and then click on `Select Top 1000` rows.

 | ![ads](/images/adsrows.png) |
 |:--:|